HersheyTaichou/CodeBible/content/Office 365/3 User/Password.md

+---
-# Password Expiration Policies
+title: Password Expiration Policies
+---

+This article includes commands for managing password expiration policies in Entra ID

 ## Prerequisites

-Before running these commands, you will need to log in to [Microsoft Graph](../1%20Global/Microsoft.Graph.md) with the following scopes:
+Before running these commands, you will need to connect to the [[Microsoft.Graph|Microsoft Graph PowerShell Module]] with the following scopes:

 ```PowerShell
 Connect-MgGraph -Scopes "User.ReadWrite.All","Group.ReadWrite.All"